Compressed Sensing Plus Motion (CS+M): A New Perspective for Improving Undersampled MR Image Reconstruction: Experimental Results

-For quantitative evaluation of generalisation capabilities of our approach and for a global analysis performance, we report the results in Table \ref{tab::metricsComparison}.
-The reported numbers are the average of the selected image metrics across the entire corresponding dataset.
+For quantitative evaluation of generalisation capabilities of our approach and for a global analysis performance, we report the results in Fig.~\ref{fig::res1d}.
+The reported numbers are the average of the selected image metrics across the entire corresponding datset.
 It is to be noticed, and as we previously mentioned, both metrics as closer to 1 as higher reconstruction quality.
-From the results, we observe that our approach outperforms the compared reconstruction schemes with respect to both the sLMSE and SSIM metrics.
-We also noticed that in the case where there are different types of dynamics - for example the organ's physiological motion along with the breathing - the reconstruction benefits from this knowledge reflecting in a significant improvement of the reconstruction (for example see Exps.
-2-3, and Exps.
-4-5).
+From the results, we observe that our approach outperforms the compared reconstruction schemes with respect to the SSIM metric.
+We also notice that, in the case where there are different types of dynamics - for example the organ's physiological motion along with the breathing - the reconstruction benefits from this knowledge reflecting in a significant improvement of the reconstruction (for example see Datasets V and VI).
+Overall, our approach reports the highest values for all datasets and for all acceleration factors.
+This shows the ability of our approach to generalise to different types of dynamics, e.g. free-breathing and perfusion data.

-To visualise the motion incorporated to the image formation, we show in Figure \ref{fig::estimatedMotion2} a reconstructed sample and the temporal evolution of an estimate of the physical motion.
-Right side of Figure \ref{fig::estimatedMotion2} displays the temporal signal intensity profiles, in which a closer inspection shows that CS reconstructions (green line) exhibit significant oscillations which our approach (red line) is able to prevent.
-This is further reflected in terms of image quality at Exps.
-7 and 8 of Table \ref{tab::metricsComparison}, in which our approach produced higher values than CS for both quality metrics